Just got a term sheet from a VC firm?

 In this series, we are looking at the “standard” VC term sheet to understand each of the terms and conditions, why the VC might care and why you should as well.

-In this Part 3, we look at Anti-Dilution.
+In this Part 4, we look at adding to your Board of Directors.

 Room to Negotiate?

 The best situation is where you have an investor who’s advice and counsel you really want.
 But if that’s not the case, is there room?
 Lots.

 Just say no. The Board is big enough.
 We are eager to have your input, but we are keeping the Board small for now.
 Offer to introduce them to your existing investors.
 Maybe they can get comfortable with them as representatives.